 So, in order to counteract these challenging times, teens are adapting.

-Here is what savvy teens are doing to stay in style:
+Here's what savvy teens are doing to stay in style:

 Higher-end stores can become overstocked with items they want to sell fast to make way for new products and so they ship them to these outlets to sell at a fraction of the cost.
 It doesn’t mean they are any different from the clothing sold at the full-price stores, just overstocked.

-Many department stores are now stocking pretty darn cool styles.
+Many department stores are now stocking really cool styles.
 Target, Wal-Mart and K-Mart have contracted in recent years with several designers to create clothing that looks cool but isn’t as costly.
 Not to mention that a t-shirt is a t-shirt when it really comes down to it and a $3 t-shirt that looks the same as a $20 t-shirt really makes you the smart one.

 Most people have lots of clothes and only wear about twenty percent of it regularly.
-That means that there is a goldmine of unused clothes is the closer of every person you know – friends, siblings, parents, and relatives – just waiting to be discovered.
+That means there's a goldmine of unused clothes is the closet of every person you know – friends, siblings, parents, and relatives – just waiting to be discovered.

 Many thrift stores even have dressing rooms, too so you can try on your new look before you but it.
 Just be sure to wash it once you get it home to make it your own.
 Yard sales also can offer nice clothes the only drawback is that usually you can’t try them on they usually aren’t sorted as well but the prices are usually even lower than a thrift store’s so that can be good.

-Following trends in magazines can be fun but it can also be costly since styles are changed frequently by companies wanting to make money.
-So why not find your own style – something that compliments your coloring, body shape and personality.
+Following trends in magazines can be fun, but it can also be costly since styles are changed frequently by companies wanting to make money.
+So why not find your own style – something that compliments your body shape and personality.

 In the end, that is the style that will look best on you no matter what the season.